 A tummy tuck is a cosmetic procedure that aims to enhance the aesthetic appeal of your abdomen*.
 This is achieved by first removing excess skin and fat from this area.
 Then, your stomach muscles are pulled tight around the abdominal cavity to produce a tighter, slimmer midsection*.
 A tummy tuck is ideal for people who have lost large amounts of weight or those who might otherwise struggle with a stubborn “pouch” of loose, lax skin around the belly area because of significant stretching*.
 Healthy mothers who do not plan on getting pregnant again are considered among ideal candidates for a tummy tuck*.

-Your doctor may recommend a tummy tuck as part of a package or series of procedures designed to achieve a larger aesthetic goal.
+During a consultation for a Tummy Tuck San Francisco plastic surgeon, Dr. Miranda may recommend a tummy tuck as part of a package or series of procedures designed to achieve a larger aesthetic goal.
 In the case of women who have been pregnant, a tummy tuck may be paired with a diastasis recti repair operation to suture closed abdominal muscles that have separated.
 A breast lift, breast reduction or breast augmentation can be added for a comprehensive “mommy makeover” package.
 Liposuction is often performed before, during or after a tummy tuck to enhance results*.
 Check out PPSG’s blog to learn more about all of our aesthetic procedures. *results may vary

 Ideal candidates for the extended procedure have much more loose skin and muscle hanging from their trunk because of large weight loss or pregnancy issues.
 Age and genetic factors also play a role in the severity of excess skin.
 Sometimes several pounds of skin and tissue must be removed to achieve the desired result*.